Do Budgies Really Need Bath?

 Here are a few options:

-Using a spray bottle filled with lukewarm water, mist the feathers lightly from a distance.
-However, this method simulates rain showers, which budgies enjoy.
+Using a spray bottle filled with lukewarm water, lightly mist the feathers from a distance.
+This method simulates rain showers, which budgies enjoy.
 Ensure that the mist is gentle and never spray directly into their faces.

 Place a shallow dish filled with lukewarm water in your budgie’s cage.
 Some budgies will hop in themselves, while others may need some encouragement.
 Supervise them during the bath to ensure their safety.